How to Fix Packet Loss

 4. Remove sources of interference – Remove anything that could be causing interference.
 Power lines, cameras, wireless speakers and wireless phones all cause interference in networks.

-5. If your running WIFI – Try switching to a wired connection to help reduce packet loss on your network.
+5. If you are running WIFI – Try switching to a wired connection to help reduce packet loss on your network.

 6. Update device software – Keeping your devices updated will help to ensure that there are no bugs in the OS causing packet loss.